louismullie/temp-data/markdown_final/ee7cde53-3e18-ec63-f2bc-9a8e9cb2d14a.md

 ### Monitoring guidance for patients with hypophosphatasia treated with asfotase alfa [^206d107e].
 Molecular Genetics and Metabolism (2017).
 Medium credibility.

-Management of perceived treatment failure — "The panel recommends additional assessments for identifying a lack of improvement or treatment failure in patients receiving asfotase alfa."
+Management of perceived treatment failure — "The panel recommends additional assessments for identifying a lack of improvement or treatment failure in patients receiving asfotase alfa".
 The page specifies timing benchmarks such as "For infants who do not exhibit skeletal improvement after 3 to 6 months of treatment (or in children after 6–9 months)".

 ---